dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 scriptpubkey=op_dup op_hash160 <pubkeyhash> op_equalverify op_checksig
 scriptpubkey=op_withdraw <sidechain-genesis>
 ```
-Consnensu rules: if any of the op codes are detected op_withdraw/op_deposit this is a sidechain trx and must get extra validation (i.e. check athat the corect M3 exists in the D2 db.
+Consensus rules: if any of the op codes are detected op_withdraw/op_deposit this is a sidechain trx and must get extra validation (i.e. check that the correct M3 exists in the D2 db.